All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will Zepbound help with PCOS symptoms?

-While Zepbound is not FDA-approved for PCOS, the weight loss and insulin sensitivity improvements it produces can significantly improve PCOS symptoms.
+While Zepbound isn't FDA-approved for PCOS, the weight loss and insulin sensitivity improvements it produces can significantly improve PCOS symptoms.
 Many women report reduced acne, less excess hair growth, improved menstrual regularity, and better fertility markers after losing weight on tirzepatide.
 The insulin-lowering effects are particularly beneficial since hyperinsulinemia drives many PCOS symptoms.
 Zepbound and PCOS

 Does Zepbound interact with birth control pills?

 Zepbound slows gastric emptying, which can affect how oral medications (including birth control pills) are absorbed.
-This does not mean your birth control will definitely fail, but it introduces uncertainty.
+This doesn't mean your birth control will definitely fail, but it introduces uncertainty.
 Many providers recommend switching to a non-oral contraceptive method (IUD, implant, or ring) during Zepbound treatment, or using backup contraception for the first month after starting and after each dose increase.

 Is Zepbound safe during menopause?

 Yes, Zepbound can be used during menopause.
 In fact, the metabolic benefits of tirzepatide are particularly relevant for menopausal women who face increased insulin resistance and visceral fat accumulation.
 There are no known interactions with hormone replacement therapy.
-However, menopausal women should pay extra attention to bone health and muscle preservation during weight loss.
+But menopausal women should pay extra attention to bone health and muscle preservation during weight loss.
 Regular bone density monitoring and a consistent strength training program are recommended.
 Zepbound during menopause

 Will I lose my hair on Zepbound?

 Some women experience temporary hair shedding (telogen effluvium) during rapid weight loss, whether from Zepbound or any other cause.
-This is not permanent hair loss.
+This isn't permanent hair loss.
 The shedding typically starts two to four months after significant weight loss begins and resolves within six to twelve months as your body adjusts.
 Ensuring adequate protein intake (at least 60-80 grams per day), checking vitamin levels (iron, vitamin D, zinc, biotin), and avoiding excessively low calorie intake can help minimize shedding.

 How is Zepbound different from Ozempic for women?